-As a spouse, knowing how to write personal goals you can stick with is so important.
-We’ve been married for almost 9 years.
+As a spouse, knowing how to write personal goals in your marriage is so important.
+We’ve been married for almost 10 years.
 I can’t imagine how much better we would have handled situations that have come up if we had spent time setting goals together, to grow and communicate, and support one another.
 This is naturally easier if you’re both on the same page, but it is totally possible if you’re the only one interested in the nuts and bolts of setting personal goals in life (Romans 12:18).

 Having healthy communication, boundaries, and respect will go a long way.
 Finding joy in the Lord.

 List of Goals to Set for Yourself As a Parent

 As parents, we need to remember first off, that our children are a gift from God, and a reward (Psalm 127:3) Whether we had a say in their conception or not, that child is a gift, a responsibility, and loved by God.

 Parents who know, or want to know how to write personal goals for themselves, to improve their parenting and discipleship are doing great!

 Here’s my list of goals to set for yourself as a parent:

 - Communication-Discussing instead of commanding or assuming you know why they did whatever it is they just did

 - Faith Training

 Personal Goals for Work: As an Employee